slashpai/ansible-prometheus-msteams/README.md

 ## TODO

-- Update tests for ubuntu and figure out inspec version
+* Add tests for ubuntu and figure out which inspec version to use due to licencing difference

 ## License